razorpay/razorpay-dot-net/README.md

 * Namespaced under Razorpay.Api .
 * Client throws exceptions instead of returning errors.
 * Options are passed as Dictionary instead of multiple arguments wherever possible.
-* All request and responses are communicated over JSON.
+* All requests and responses are communicated over JSON.
 * A minimum of .Net 4.0 is required.